Skip to Content

 Thread Size Determination

-Bigger numbers mean thinner threads—easy, right?
-But don’t let this yarn puzzle you.
+Bigger numbers mean thinner threads—counterintuitive, right?

 Thread Size for Cotton and Synthetic Thread